tylerdrewwork/tyler-smith-portfolio/README.md

 Includes images and links to highlighted projects.

 ## **7/29/2020**

-### Note: I know my images are of Bill Murray!
-They are currently placeholder until I have photos of me to replace them with.

 My goal in this refactor:
 - Create a portfolio that is responsive, elegant, and easy to navigate!